statechannels/website/server/docs/getting-started.md

 }
 ```

+We’re ready to implement the `roll()` function.
+This button will do a few things:

+1. It moves the game stage forward from `Stage.PRE_GAME` to `Stage.COMMITTING_HASH` by the `START_GAME` action
+1. Then, since it’s still the first player’s turn, we’ll need to take the `COMMIT_TO_HASH` action, which involves
+    1. Generating our player’s number
+    1. Generating our player’s salt
+    1. Updating `state.commitHash` (with the COMMIT_TO_HASH action) to record the hash of our number and salt

-The START_GAME action only uses the ActionType, so we leave the rest as zero:
+The `START_GAME` action only uses `ActionType`, so we include that and leave the rest as zero:

 ```typescript
 async function roll() {